duckietown/book-opmanual-duckiebot/src/debugging_and_troubleshooting/faq/index.md

 operating your Duckiebot.

-Each symptom and resolution are also available on the pages they relate to throughout the manual, so be sure to watch for troubleshooting tip and carefully complete checkpoints as you progress.
+Each symptom and resolution are also available on the pages they relate to throughout the manual, so be sure to watch for troubleshooting sections and carefully complete checkpoints as you progress.

 If you don't find the solutions you need in this book, be sure to first search the Duckietown Stack Overflow and Slack communities for previous answers, then post your own question following the support guidelines on